yft22/sec-gate-oidc/docs/4-running_and_testing.md

 Namespace allows to create a *fake* root filesystem that only expose the minimal necessary resources.
 Unfortunately depending on your restriction the process may not even start, with no-log to help debugging the situation.

-For a quick namespace test, start afb-oidc-ext with *oidc-sample-nspace.json*.
+For a quick namespace test, start afb-oidc-sgate with *oidc-sample-nspace.json*.
 Then use *oidc/admin list* api/verb to explore your namespace.

 ```bash
 AFB_oidc_CONFIG=./conf.d/project/etc/oidc-sample-nspace.json afb-binder --name=afb-oidc --binding=./package/lib/afb-oidc.so